 H440 can be fired in oxidation, but its color is much lighter; a leather greenish tan with a very fine speckle.
 It will tend to blister and bloat sooner in oxidation (i.e. cone 11) because the coarser particles in the clay are much more active in producing gaseous by-products during decomposition.

 H440 has a reasonably high porosity so the fired body will tend to absorb water.
-Thus it is important that glazes not be crazed to assure that ware is water tight and will not be susceptible to moisture expansion.
-Also, strength can be significantly impacted if glazes do not fit.
+Thus it is important that glazes not be crazed (strength can be significantly impacted if glazes do not fit).
 Use an ice water:boiling water immersion test to make sure.

 H440 bisque ware is quite dense with channels formed by larger particles.
 This means that glazes can pinhole during drying as water-displaced air escapes from larger-than-normal surface holes that channel air out from inside.